speedata/publisher/doc/manual/content/en/reference/configuration.md

 `extensionhandler`
 : Assignment of file extensions to converters defined in 'imagehandler'.
 To convert graphics on-the-fly.
 Example: `extensionhandler="mmd:mermaid"`.
 Multiple entries are separated by semicolon.
 See also `imagehandler`.
 (Since version 3.9.1.)

-`extraxml` (command line: `--extra-xml`)
-: Add this XML file to the layout instructions.
-List of comma separated file names (`extraxml=file1.xml,file2.xml`).
-Not supported with the new XPath module.
-Use xinclude instead.

-`fontloader`
-: Set the fontloader to `fontforge` (default until version 4.16) or `harfbuzz` (default starting from version 4.18).
-The `fontforge` fontloader is deprecated and scheduled for removal in version 6.0.

 `filter` (command line: `--filter`)
 : Run the given file as a Lua filter.
 See the section [Lua-Filter / Vorverarbeitung]({{% relref "preprocessing" %}}).